ARtronClassicStudio/SubGraphCollections/README.md

-# Here I will sometimes post useful nodes that will complement the functionality for Shader Graph
+# Here I will sometimes post useful nodes that will complement the functionality for Shader Graph (Unity)

 # SpiderWeb [Download](SpiderWeb.shadersubgraph):
 path node: ``Procedural/Shape/SpiderWeb``